Creating the iOS App

 - Click

-and wait for the addition to complete.
+Add Packageand wait for the addition to complete.

-file should disappear.
-Run the project by clicking Play or using the shortcut Command + R
+Once the process is complete, the error in the SceneDelegate file should disappear.
+Run the project by clicking Play or using the shortcut Command + R.

 Final Result of the Chapter